reasonml/reasonml.github.io/docs/integer-and-float.md

 ### Design Decisions

-"Why the heck can't I just use an overloaded `+` for both int and float?
-Why is it that each time I find a performant language with great types and interop and community, I find these kind of flaws?"
+"Why the heck can't I just use an overloaded `+` for both int and float?"

-There, there.
-Polymorphic operators, under the current type system, would need to be hard-coded into the compiler.
-The structural polymorphic equal, `==`, is such an operator; `+` and the rest aren't.
-[Improvements are under way](https://www.reddit.com/r/ocaml/comments/2vyk10/modular_implicits/) to make them work as desired.
-In the meantime, let's keep shipping =).
+There's a lot of history to this, but one day we'll be able to.
+Let's hang in there =)

 Additionally, floats are rather special in Reason/OCaml native.
 [Check here](http://www.lexifi.com/blog/unboxed-floats-ocaml) if you're interested in learning some rather interesting optimizations!